 Your Pace.
 Reflections on Trail Running, and AI Empowerment

 Trail running is definitely at another level compare to road - not only offering the breathtaking scenery and countenance with nature (like meeting clans of kangaroos) but also for its unpredictability.
-Unlike road running, where surfaces are even and predictable, trail running involve rocks and pot holes, which demands adaptability and a heightened awareness of the terrains.
-However, it also comes with risks, such as injuries from missteps or overexertion.
-To enjoy it fully, intentional training and preparation are crucial.
+Unlike road running where surfaces are even and predictable, trail running involve sharp rocks and pot holes that demands adaptability and a heightened awareness of the terrains.
+However, it also comes with new risks such as injuries from missteps or overexertion.
+I know that to enjoy the new challenge fully, being intentional with my training and preparing my body system are crucial.

 Building Systems for the Long Run